 To find out more about MedSoc and the affiliated career societies visit the Students' Union's website.

-The 19 English Royal Colleges will have a number of events throughout the year to help medics with their continuing professional development.
-Some of them will be suitable for students at medical school, whilst others may be for more experienced professionals.
+The royal colleges and faculties have a number of events throughout the year to help medics with their continuing professional development.
+Some of them will be suitable for students at medical school, while others may be for more experienced professionals.

 The Royal Colleges